rekola/simplexlsx/Readme.txt

 This library is distributed under the terms of the zlib license: http://www.zlib.net/zlib_license.html

+2020-05-12 Version 0.36
+		- Fixed crash when operating system returns NULL instead of username (thanks for this work to J Sher).
+		- The username request has been moved to the function GetSystemUserName from the CWorkbook class constructor (appeared in version r0.21).

 2020-03-29 Version 0.35
 		- Fixed undefined behavior with cells ranges for chart serieses (appeared in version r0.34) (thanks to Sergio C and Logan Courtney).